-- O1 To create a strong street address and enrich the character of the centry through appropriate building articulation. - O2 To encourage good building design and limit building bulk through articulation. - Building articulation is provided as indicated in the street sections for the centres in Chapter D1 and D2 of the DCP. - C2 The building at the street elevation is significantly articulated to provide depth and interest to the building form.
-The building articulation area includes a combination of external and internal elements. - C3 Building design responds to environmental conditions such as orientation, noise, privacy and views, natural ventilation and solar access. - C4 The façade is richly articulated and expresses the different levels of the building and/or its functions. - C5 Architectural detailing and balconies do not project more than 500mm beyond the prevailing building line.
+Obje ctives Cont rols 01 To create a strong street address and enrich the character of the centre through appropriate building articulation.
+C1 C2 Building articulation is provided as indicated in the street sections for the centres in Chapter D1 and D2 of the DCP.
+The building at the street elevation is 02 To encourage good building design and limit building bulk through articulation. significantly articulated to provide depth and interest to the building form.
+The building articulation area includes a combination of external and internal elements.
+C3 Building design responds to environmental conditions such as orientation, noise, privacy and views, natural ventilation and solar access.
+C4 The façade is richly articulated and expresses the different levels of the building and/or its functions.
+C5 Architectural detailing and balconies do not project more than 500mm beyond the prevailing building line.
+C6 Where boundary walls are visible, these include modelling.
+Blank boundary walls are avoided.